-The Victory Square is where you can find various business centres and shops.
-The Victory Palace is located in the Victory Square and serves as the headquarters of the Prime Minister.
+Victory Square is where you can find various business centres and shops.
+The Victory Palace is located in Victory Square and serves as the headquarters of the Prime Minister.

 In Victory Square, you can find the Antipa Museum, which is the National Museum of Natural History.
 It has been renovated and reopened recently and has plenty of great exhibitions and English translations.
 I used to visit Antipa as a child with my mum, hence it was great to go back, see it all transformed and relive some happy memories.

-Located on the Kiseleff Avenue, the Kiseleff Park is a true natural beauty during Autumn.
+Located on Kiseleff Avenue, the Kiseleff Park is a true natural beauty year-round.
 Right next to the park, you will find the National Museum of Geology, the Museum of the Romanian Peasant and the History Institut Nicolae Iorga.

 Every year on December the 1st there is a military parade which is held beneath the arch.